12 steps? Did you think there were only three bases? How much do you know about developing a healthy lasting relationship?

 • Holding someone’s face between your hands while kissing – shows tenderness.

-• Stroking someone’s cheek, hair communicates love, intimacy.
+• Stroking someone’s cheek, and hair communicates love, and intimacy.

 • You are growing deep emotional commitment to each other.
 This is real familiarity, real comfort with each other.

 • This is the first part of getting really intimate– touching one another’s bodies.

 • Touching of the neck, breasts, upper arms, stomach, back… you are breathless.

 • It is difficult to slow down, once you get here.
 It is like standing on top of a mountain on rollerblades, difficult to stop once you get going.